peteroupc/html3dutil/doc/index.md

 to uniforms and vertex attributes.
 * <a href="Superellipsoid.md">Superellipsoid</a><br>TODO: Not documented yet.
 * <a href="Supertoroid.md">Supertoroid</a><br>TODO: Not documented yet.
+* <a href="SurfaceOfRevolution.md">SurfaceOfRevolution</a><br>A surface evaluator object for a surface of revolution, which results by revolving a two-dimensional curve around an axis.
 * <a href="Trochoid.md">Trochoid</a><br>A curve evaluator object for a curve drawn by a circle that rolls along the X axis.

 ## Tutorials